primary_key

 }

-The primary_key parameter has the following qualities and requirements:
+The primary_key parameter has the following qualities:

 Creating a compound primary key